symblai/real-time-speech-recognition-with-websockets/README.md

 ## Setup

-Take this code and run it in your browser's development console or stick it in a `<script />` tag in an HTML document.
+To run the express server to serve this example, you should have `Node.js v12+` and `ngrok` installed on your system.
+Go to the `server` directory and run `npm i` to install all the required dependencies.

+The example requires a valid JWT Token to be set in the `accessToken` property in the `symbl/index.js` file.
+For more details on generating authentication token, please visit [here](https://docs.symbl.ai/docs/developer-tools/authentication)

+To start the server, run `node index.js` in the `server` directory.
+This will start an instance of express HTTP server on port `5000`.

+For running this example with SharedArrayBuffers, the next step is to access the example via HTTPS to ensure secure context for AudioWorklet and SharedArrayBuffer.
+Start an ngrok tunnel for port `5000` and use the HTTPS URI given by `ngrok` to access this example on browser.

 ## Integration

 The browser will ask for permission to use your device's microhpone.
+For modifying the size of the audio frames being sent on the WebSocket connection, checkout the `kernelLength` property of `CONFIG` object in `audio/shared-buffer-worker.js` file.

+> **_NOTE:_** Since the WebSocket connection is being established in the context of a Worker, the UTF-8 messages/data received on the socket connection is being emitted through the `postMessage` function.
+The custom `AudioWorkletNode` implementation accepts `onConversationEvents` function for receiving these events in the main thread.

 ## Community

 If you have any questions, feel free to reach out to us at devrelations@symbl.ai or through our [Community Slack][slack] or our [developer community][developer_community].